 New Card Members receive 100,000 Membership Rewards Bonus Points when applying for the card by 29 March 2018 and spending $3,000 in the first 3 months from the Card approval date.

 The AMEX Business Explorer Card comes with an uncapped points earning rate, a generous loyalty bonus each year to reward existing card holders, a low interest rate and other perks to save you time and money – it’s our pick as one of the best business credit cards currently available in the market.

 In addition to the 100,000 point sign on bonus, you’ll receive:

 - a generous existing card member bonus of 50,000 points, when you reach a threshold of $100,000 of spend each year.

-- Two invites to the American Express Lounge per year, located at Sydney International Airport or Melbourne International Airport.
+- two invites to the American Express Lounge per year, located at Sydney International Airport and Melbourne International Airport.
 Kick back and enjoy premium food and beverages before your next international flight.

 - low interest rate for purchases (16.99%) and up to 55 days interest free.

 - complimentary supplementary cards for employees, helping you to track business expenses and earn more points.